BrendonCurmi/FusionPixelmon/README.md

 | `/arc`                                | fusionpixelmon.command.arc                | Opens the ArcPlates UI        |
 | `/pokemodifier <modifier> [player]`   | fusionpixelmon.command.admin.pokemodifier | Gives Pokemon modifier tokens |

-Note: Empty fields will follow the values of the row above them.

 ## Config
 To modify features of this plugin, use `[config]/fusionpixelmon.conf`.